mustafametesengul/webquest/README.md

 For detailed usage instructions and API reference, please visit the [documentation](https://mustafametesengul.github.io/webquest/).

+To use WebQuest as a Model Context Protocol (MCP) server, please visit the [WebQuest MCP repository](https://github.com/mustafametesengul/webquest-mcp).

 **Scrapers**

 - **[Any Article:](docs/scrapers/any_article.md)** Extracts readable content from arbitrary web articles.